Angus-repo/AndroidAPSdocs/docs/EN/SettingUpAaps/BuildingAaps.md

 # 1. General Users

 This section is designed for general users.
 If this is your first time, please complete the [preparation step](aaps-ci-preparation) first.
-- If this is your first-time users (or you don't have a JKS), please follow [AAPS-CI Option 1 – Generate JKS](aaps-ci-option1) to complete the setup.
-- If you prefer to use your own JKS (Java KeyStore), and you know its password and alias, please choose [AAPS-CI Option 2 – Upload Existing JKS](aaps-ci-option2).

 For the download links mentioned in the tutorial videos, please use the following site:
 Support Website: [aaps-ci-preparation](https://github.com/Angus-repo/aaps-ci-preparation/releases/latest)

+If you have any questions during the process, please refer to [AAPS-CI Troubleshooting](aaps-ci-troubleshooting) first.

 (aaps-ci-preparation)=
 ## Preparation Steps
+- If this is your first-time users (or you don't have a JKS), please follow [AAPS-CI Option 1 – Generate JKS](aaps-ci-option1) to complete the setup.
+- If you prefer to use your own JKS (Java KeyStore), and you know its password and alias, please choose [AAPS-CI Option 2 – Upload Existing JKS](aaps-ci-option2).

 (aaps-ci-option1)=
 ### AAPS-CI Option 1 – Generate JKS
  - Suitable for first-time users, or those without a JKS, or who have forgotten the password or alias.